Harvard evolutionary biologist Daniel Lieberman on the past, present, and future of speed

 Roger Bannister, celebrated for breaking the four-minute mile in 1954, died last month at 88.
 For many, the news brought to mind a simpler — albeit slower — era on the track, and highlighted a distance often overshadowed by races both shorter and longer.

 Today’s mile record – 3:43.13, set in 1999 — is quite a bit faster than Bannister’s 3:59.4.
-Perhaps more significant, it’s been 19 years since Moroccan Hicham El Guerrouj set the mark, the longest stretch since American Norman Taber — running 4:12.6 on the Harvard track in Allston — broke a nearly 30-year-old record in 1915.
+Perhaps more significant, Moroccan Hicham El Guerrouj’s 19-year reign is the longest stretch since American Norman Taber — running 4:12.6 on the Harvard track in Allston — broke a nearly 30-year-old record in 1915.

-Daniel Lieberman, chair of Harvard’s Department of Human Evolutionary Biology, has through his writing and research deepened our understanding of the role of running in human survival, in the process helping to set in motion the barefoot-running boom by emphasizing how forefoot strikers like Bannister more closely mirror our ancestors than the heavily shod heel-strikers of today.
+Daniel Lieberman, chair of Harvard’s Department of Human Evolutionary Biology, has through his writing and research deepened our understanding of the role of running in human survival.
+He’s also known for having helped set in motion the barefoot-running boom by emphasizing how forefoot strikers like Bannister more closely mirror our ancestors than the heavily shod heel-strikers of today.

-Ahead of lining up for his eighth Boston Marathon, Lieberman offered an evolutionary perspective on Bannister, whom he once met, and the past, present, and future of speed.
+Ahead of lining up for his eighth Boston Marathon, Lieberman shared some thoughts on the past, present, and future of speed, including the history-making performance of Roger Bannister, whom he once met.

 Q&A